ling-alan-huang/liferay-qa-tools/README.markdown

 `Button#SAVE` is what you are looking for.

-Run `./gradlew -b qa-tools.gradle searchDependencies -Pdependency='Button#SAVE'`
+In `lfieray-qa-tools`, run `./gradlew -b qa-tools.gradle searchDependencies -Pdependency='Button#SAVE'`

 -------------------